miklevin/MikeLev.in/_posts/2022-04-10-teaching-my-wife-vim.md

 headline: "Learning Vim Together: My Journey of Teaching My Wife a Timeless Technology"
 description: I'm teaching my wife vim, which I use to copy and paste text files and back up code to Github.
 I've been using vim for decades, and I'm excited to help my wife learn this timeless technology.
 I overcame my own negative experience with vim to understand its importance, and I'm enjoying the meaningful experience of helping my wife learn it.
 keywords: Vim, Copy-Paste, Text-Files, Back-Up, Code, Github, Timeless-Technology, Virtual-Desktops, Amiga-Computer, Mainstream-Tech, Productivity, Linux, Emacs, Journey, Learning
-categories: learning, github, journey, vim, linux
+categories: linux, journey, learning, vim, github
 layout: post
 ---